What antibiotics treat Trichomoniasis?

 This can be particularly uncomfortable during sexual intercourse as it can cause pain within the cervix and vaginal area.
 In men, however, the symptoms might be mild in most cases.
 Men can experience symptoms such as discharge from their penis, painful urination, or mild itching.

 A doctor may suggest a swab test to isolate the parasite if needed.
-If you feel any of the above symptoms, you should consult a doctor about precautions needed during intercourse and possible diagnostics.
+If you feel any of the above symptoms, you should consult a doctor about the precautions needed during intercourse and possible diagnostics.
+Looking for Trichomoniasis treatment online?
+Visit our virtual clinic today and begin your consultation immediately!

 What antibiotics are used to treat Trichomoniasis?